American Literature Association

 The official representatives of each author society should confirm tentative plans for sessions with the conference director by email at email@example.com before Nov 1, 2013.
 This is essential if any society is requesting more than two sessions and a business meeting.
 All that is required is an email noting the number of desired sessions and any special requests.
 If your society, for whatever reason, chooses not to sponsor a session this year, please let the conference director know that.

-By January 30, 2015, the conference director should receive an email with the complete program information.
+By January 30, 2015, the 2015 ALA conference director, Professor Olivia Carr Edenfield (at firstname.lastname@example.org), should receive an email with the complete program information.
 That information should follow the following format for each panel:

 1. The subject line of the email should read ALA 2015: Name of Society.
 This enables the conference director to file emails efficiently.
 Then provide the rest of information as both an attachment (preferably in WORD) and pasted in.
 The ALA will use Ariel Narrow (12 point font); please do so if you can.
 If you cannot, do not worry about it.